franciscotcardoso/CarAuctionExercise/README.md

 ## Docker

-The project can be run using Docker.
+The project can be run with Docker.
 To build and start the application, simply run `docker-compose up`.

 ## Build and test pipeline